probablytom/doist_technical_task/README.md

 result.success   # A boolean indicating whether the log was sent successfully to the logging server result.response  # A python requests library response object, to inspect if logging fails
 ```

+## Timeouts

+Note that, if the server can't be connected to at all after a timeout of 10 seconds, a ``requests.ConnectTimeout` exception will be raised.

 ---